"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Study 1: Understanding BLV People's Preferences, Experiences, and Challenges with AI-based Captioning of Product Images

-Despite offering more detailed feedback for uploaded photos, Be My AI similarly received a mixed response, e.g., suggesting users take a new picture, contact a volunteer, or ask questions like whether the photo is out of focus \cite{be-my-ai-feedback}.
+While Be My AI offered more detailed feedback on photos, it also received mixed responses to its suggestions (e.g., asking users to take a new picture, contact a volunteer, or ask questions such as whether the photo is out of focus \cite{be-my-ai-feedback}).
 Of the 47 people who commented on the feedback feature, 26 had positive experiences.
-Others (n=21), however, provided mixed or negative comments, often mentioning that they found the feedback limited, lacking clear guidance on how to resolve issues, and still requiring trial and error.
+Others ($n=21$) provided mixed or negative comments, often noting that the feedback was limited, lacked clear guidance on resolving issues, and still required trial and error.
 One person said, ``It's good to know the photo is not clear enough, but tough to figure out sometimes if it's a lighting, placement, or angle issue.''
 Another commented, ``It's really just overall not helpful...the devs still really don't get it.
-It's not enough to just say the photo's not good quality; you have to tell someone how to solve for that.
+It's not enough to just say the photo's not of good quality; you have to tell someone how to fix it.
 Many of us have been blind since birth, and how to deal with photos completely escapes us.''
-Another challenge was only receiving feedback after the photo was taken, with multiple participants suggesting that the tool provide more detailed, real-time feedback on framing, lighting, and orientation.
+What's more, feedback was only given after the photo was taken, with multiple participants suggesting that the tool provide more detailed, real-time feedback on framing, lighting, and orientation.

-Finally, we asked participants to rate their confidence in knowing why a photo is not good enough when the tool says it is not good enough to caption or returns a similar error.
-On average, participants rated themselves as between ``slightly confident'' and ``somewhat confident'' ($M=2.39$, $sd=0.97$).
+Finally, we asked participants to rate their confidence in knowing {\em why} a photo is not good enough, even when the tool says it is not good enough to caption or returns a similar error.
+On average, participants rated themselves as between ``slightly confident'' and ``somewhat confident'' ($m=2.39$, $s=0.97$).
 Only six participants said they were ``very confident'' or ``extremely confident'' in knowing why an image was not good enough.
-There were no significant differences between Be My AI and Seeing AI for confidence ratings.
+There were no significant differences in confidence ratings between Be My AI and Seeing AI.

-\subsubsection{Captions frequently lack important detail and contain inaccurate information}
+\subsubsection{Captions Frequently Lack Important Detail and Contain Inaccurate Information}